 Kaposi's sarcoma - so common during the height of the epidemic, people living with HIV and AIDS E is best known as the prototype of the AIDS-defining disease.
 It is caused by the human herpes virus 8 (HHV-8) and usually results in skin lesions with a distinct dark coloration on the skin or inside the mouth, in the respiratory or gastrointestinal tract.

 Maurer points out that corticosteroids, such as prednisone, can trigger the onset of skin lesions (SK) in people who are infected with HHV-8 but have never had KS symptoms before.
 "I can not tell you how many times a week I see SK being linked to prednisone.
 And not only am I seeing this in the HIV-infected group, but the HIV-negative gays in San Francisco have also presented these lesions.
 I probably see three to four people a month who are developing steroid-activated SK. "

-Many people - both those with and without HIV, infected with herpes virus that is responsible for SK.
-Not how HHV-8 is entirely clear is transmitted, but it is likely that HHV-8 is transmitted orally and / or sexually.
+Many people - both those with and without HIV, infected with the herpes virus that is responsible for SK.
+It is not entirely clear how HHV-8 is transmitted, but it is likely that HHV-8 is transmitted orally and / or sexually.
 It is estimated that Between 30 60% and% of HIV-positive patients and 20 30% or% of HIV-negative patients men who have sex with men are infected with HHV8.

-Translated by Original Claudio Souza in Prednisone can "turn on" Kaposi's sarcoma in people with HIVPerEmily Newman
+Translated by Original Claudio Souza in Prednisone can "turn on" Kaposi's sarcoma in people with HIV By Emily Newman